zowe/zowe-sample-dockerfiles/cli/README.md

 # Zowe CLI Sample Dockerfiles

+## Alpine Minimal

+Provides a minimal installation of Zowe CLI in an Alpine docker container.
+The built container will have a `zowe` user, Node LTS and Zowe V2 LTS.
+Secure Credential Management is disabled.
+The DB2 Plug-in is not installed.

 ## Minimal

-Provides a minimal installation of Zowe CLI in a docker container.
+Provides a minimal installation of Zowe CLI in an Ubuntu docker container.
 The built container will have a `zowe` user, Node LTS and Zowe V2 LTS.
 Secure Credential Management is disabled.

+## Alpine Basic

+Builds upon the Alpine Minimal dockerfile by including an SSH server, Python, CMake, G++, and command line based text editors vim and nano.

 ## Basic